 2. Buy a $25,000 surety bond.

 3. Get an Indiana State Police Limited Criminal History Record.
-You'll have 30 days to complete the rest of these steps.

 5. Pay the $75 application fee.

-7. Complete the Notary Public application form.
+7. Complete the application form.

-10. Buy your official Notary seal and fee schedule.
+8. Buy your official Notary seal.

-More Details About the Indiana Notary Process
+About the Indiana Notary Process

 The Indiana Notary commission is valid for eight years, after which you will need to renew it to continue serving as a Notary.